alagalah/gbp-devstack/README.rst

-devstack-nodes
+GBP-Devstack
 ==============

-This repo provides a Vagrantfile with provisioning that one can use to easily get a cluster of nodes configured with DevStack.
+This repository provides a Vagrantfile with provisioning that one can use to easily get a cluster of nodes configured with DevStack.

 It is a fork of the wonderful work of Mr Flavio Fernandes